sourcegraph/sourcegraph-public-snapshot/doc/admin/pings.md

 - CTA usage data
   - Browser extension
-    - Total number of users who viewed the "install browser extension" CTA on the file page
-    - Total number of users who clicked the "install browser extension" CTA on the file page
+    - Number of users who viewed / clicked the "install browser extension" CTA on the file / search pages today
-    - Total number of users who viewed the "install browser extension" CTA on the search page
+    - Number of views / clicks on the "install browser extension" CTA on the file / search pages today
+  - IDE extension
-    - Total number of users who clicked the "install browser extension" CTA on the search page
+    - Number of users who viewed / clicked the "install IDE extension" CTA on the file / search pages today
-    - Total number of views of the "install browser extension" CTA on the file page
-    - Total number of clicks on the "install browser extension" CTA on the file page
-    - Total number of views of the "install browser extension" CTA on the search page
-    - Total number of clicks on the "install browser extension" CTA on the search page
+    - Number of views / clicks on the "install IDE extension" CTA on the file / search pages today

 ## CIDR Range for Sourcegraph